-The structure of purified mature TBEV particles has been determined at near atomic resolution of 3.3 (strain Kuutsalo-14) or 3.9 Å (strain Hypr) by reconstruction of cryo-electronmicroscopic images (Figure 2).
-These studies revealed a relatively smooth outer surface of the particle, and E and M proteins organized in a similar manner to that in other flaviviruses.
+The structure of purified TBEV particles has recently been determined at near atomic resolution of 3.9 Å by reconstruction of cryo-electronmicroscopic images (Figure 2).
+The study revealed a relatively smooth outer surface of the particle, and E and M proteins organized in a similar manner to that in other flaviviruses.
 The surface of the TBEV virion is covered with small protrusions formed by glycans attached to the E-protein molecules.
-Both E-proteins and Mproteins are anchored in the virion membrane, each by two trans-membrane helices.
-Viral envelope membrane is not spherical; instead the shape of the membrane closely follows the inner surface of the protein envelope and is deformed by insertions of the trans-membrane helices of Eproteins and M-proteins.
+Both E-proteins and M-proteins are anchored in the virion membrane, each by two trans-membrane helices.
+Viral envelope membrane is not spherical; instead the shape of the membrane closely follows the inner surface of the protein envelope and is deformed by insertions of the trans-membrane helices of E-proteins and M-proteins.

-Cryo-electronmicroscopic analysis was employed to explore the structure of three immature TBEV strains: Hypr, Neudoerfl, and Kuutsalo-14.
-The immature TBEV particle exhibited a diameter of 56 nm, with surface glycoproteins organized into characteristic spikes reminiscent of immature flaviviruses.
-The topology and domain assignment of prM in immature TBEV closely resembled that of the mosquito-borne Binjari virus, however was significantly different from other immature flavivirus models.
 Recombinant sub-viral particles (RSPs) are of T-1 icosahedral symmetry formed by 30 E protein dimers.
 They have the same antigenic properties as wild-type virus.
 They can be used for vaccination purposes and represent an established model system for flavivirus membrane fusion because they have fusion characteristics similar to those of infectious virions.